zaiisao/Documentation/en/Real-time-Messaging/upload_download_media_web.md

 Complete the following steps to send and receive image messages:

-1. Convert a local or internet image to an blob.
+1. Convert a local or internet image to a Blob.

-   Convert a local image to an blob:
+   Convert a local image to a Blob:

     ```JavaScript
     // Convert a local image file to a Blob